Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-7.md

 }
 </code></pre>

 Above we give a [description](http://sassdoc.com/annotations/#description) of the mixins usecase.
 We use the [`@param`](http://sassdoc.com/annotations/#parameter) annotation to document the parameters of our mixin.
 Note that SassDoc does not provide a way to document each property of the `$opts` map.
 Instead we use the [`@example`](http://sassdoc.com/annotations/#example) annotation and readme to compensate.
 Finally we use the [`@access`](http://sassdoc.com/annotations/#access) annotation to indicate the mixin is public and can be included by component users.
-Although our use of `@access` is superfluous, as [only Sass which begins with an underscore is considered private](/spec/v1/sass/#private-sass).

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-17-docs.png" />